• Menopause Symptoms

 Falling estrogen levels

 Having a poor diet – whether you’re menopausal or not – increases your risk of getting constipated.
-And as we reach menopause and start to notice lots of unfortunate symptoms creeping in, it’s common for us to reach for comfort foods more often.
+Too many high fat foods can contribute to constipation.
 The main culprits are fatty meat, dairy products, eggs, and processed foods.

 Not drinking enough water puts you at a higher risk of experiencing a bout of constipation.
 That’s because water – and other fluids – help fibre to work better, which in turn makes stools softer and easier to pass.

-We mentioned above how important it is to include plenty of fibre in your diet – most adults in the UK only get around a third of their recommended daily amount.
-Fibre helps bulk our stool to make it easier to pass, and it keeps our digestive system moving.
-So, it’ll come as no surprise that eating more fibre means you’ll experience less constipation.
-Whole grains, beans, nuts, fruit, and vegetables are all great sources of fibre.
+Make sure you're getting enough fibre Whole grains, beans, nuts, fruit, and vegetables are all great sources of fibre.
 You can also take it in supplement form if you’re struggling to meet the recommended daily intake of 30g through your diet alone.

 Water and other fluids help soften our stools, making them easier to pass.
 So, to avoid dehydration and the constipation that comes with it, make sure you’re drinking plenty.
 The NHS recommends drinking between six and eight glasses of water a day.
 If you’re struggling to drink water on its own, you can add squash, or include cups of tea or sugar-free drinks, as well.